Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Model setting

 \textbf{Individual rationality.} For an initial endowment vector $\boldsymbol\xi \in \mathbb A_n(X)$, an allocation $\mathbf X\in \mathbb A_n(X)$ is \emph{individually rational} if it dominates $\boldsymbol\xi$.
 Then risk sharing is beneficial for each agent.

 An equilibrium allocation is always individually rational because of individual optimality.
 Pareto-optimal allocations and equilibrium allocations are intimately connected through the two fundamental theorems of welfare economics.
 Under certain conditions, the first welfare theorem states that every equilibrium allocation is Pareto optimal, and the second welfare theorem states that every Pareto-optimal allocation is an equilibrium allocation for some initial endowments and equilibrium price.
+Again, this paper will provide new results of this kind.